Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold

 The insight, then, is that if the interaction $\int_{R}h_{int}$ reproduces the expectation values of interest with minimal error, we only need the fidelity between the ground states of the original Hamiltonian and such a truncated perturbation in order to use Eq. (\ref{bound}) as planned.
 As proven in the End Matter, this newly defined ``local fidelity" satisfies

-Here, the original fidelity is first calculated at a finite volume, and then the above limit is taken.
-Thus, we have a precise way of quantifying errors in the estimations of expectation values, as long as we always take care to remember that, as we change the support of the observable being analyzed, we must use a different $f_{loc}$, corresponding to the new $V_{s}$, in order to assess the margin of error.
+Thus, we have a precise way of quantifying errors in the estimations of expectation values, as long as we remember that, as we change the support of the observable being analyzed, we must use a different $f_{loc}$, corresponding to the new $V_{s}$, in order to assess the margin of error.
 Note that with $f_{loc}$ we have provided an operational interpretation for the thermodynamic limit of the logarithmic fidelity density: it provides a sharp bound on the difference of averages of localized observables.

 \textit{Hyperscaling of operator estimations} --- After the setup and conceptual discussions of the previous sections, we are now in a position to derive our main results and identify which observables of a field theory at criticality can be estimated using the IR fixed point ground state, up to a small error.
 The state $\rho_t$ generated by the RG flow at time $t$ reproduces exactly all correlation functions of observables $\mathbb{O}_\mu$ acting on the subsystem of modes below scale $\Lambda e^{-t}$, given by the Hilbert space $\otimes_{|\vec{k}|\leq\Lambda e^{-t}}\mathcal{H}_{\vec{k}}$, as long as we rescale $\mathbb{O}_\mu$ by a factor of $e^{-t}$, leading to a contraction of all its characteristic lengths, including its support \cite{Ma, paper2}.